danissimo888/family-medication-system/README.md

-# Family Medication Management System
+# Online Family Chronic Disease Medication Management System Based on Bootsrap

 A web-based platform for families managing chronic conditions such as Diabetes and Hypertension.
 Patients can track prescriptions, schedules, and doses, while caregivers monitor adherence remotely.
 The system enforces drug-drug interaction and allergy safety checks at dose administration time.